Hannibal Tesla Adventure Magazine

 In the futuristic world of 1935, Hannibal Tesla, brilliant inventor and scientist, travels the globe fighting evil with his team of able associates!
 This Pulp-Era comic, updated weekly, chronicles Hannibal’s adventures as he explores lost worlds, battles criminal masterminds and fights to make the World Safe for Science!

-Hannibal Tesla, Man of Science– The son of the brilliant inventor, Hannibal Tesla is a modern Renaissance man.
+Hannibal Tesla, Man of Science— The son of the brilliant inventor, Hannibal Tesla is a modern Renaissance man.
 He is recognized as a leading expert in several scientific fields; he speaks a dozen languages fluently, and has trained his body to the pinnacle of human perfection.
 He assisted Robert Goddard in designing the first Moon Rocket and with Charles Lindbergh, landed on the moon in 1929.
 He developed the Electric Autogyro and perfected the Subterranean Mole Machine.
-He also makes a mean peanut butter and liverwurst sandwich.

-Francis Xavier Grogan, Two-Fisted Archaeologist – Although his appearance suggests the fabled Missing Link, Grogan is actually one of the leading archaeologists in the field.
+Francis Xavier Grogan, Two-Fisted Archaeologist — Although his appearance suggests the fabled Missing Link, Grogan is actually one of the leading archaeologists in the field.
 His knowledge of ancient civilizations and languages makes him invaluable to Hannibal’s team, as does his skills as a bare-knuckle fighter.
-He has a firey Irish temper, which sometimes gets him in trouble; and is a habitual skirt-chaser, which always gets him in trouble.
+He has a fiery Irish temper, which sometimes gets him in trouble; and is a habitual skirt-chaser, which always gets him in trouble.
 He also has lamentable taste in clothes.

 Raymond Steele, Cinema Idol — Handsome and dapper, British actor Ray Steele is best known for his roles in Hollywood B-movies such as Skies of Texas and I Died Yet Again.
 His leading-man looks and his suave charm would probably make him a top star if he didn’t spend so much time away from Hollywood adventuring with Hannibal’s team.
 He is talented at impersonation, and studied fencing with Basil Rathbone.
 Like Grogan, he has a weakness for the ladies; and the two men’s rivalry in this area sometimes drives Hannibal to distraction.